SkyWox/domainhack/README.md

 ## Run

-Heroku can run this out of the box as long as you have the .env variables set uo and a postgres database provisioned.
+Heroku can run this out of the box as long as you have the .env variables mirrored to the Heroku config and a redis database provisioned.

 To run the site locally for development, run this in ../lottery/: